rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 Any resident may register to vote in the Borough Clerk's Office in Borough Hall at 176 Park Avenue during regular office hours of 8:30 a.m. to 4:30 p.m.
 Monday through Friday.

+Ballots have been mailed out to voters with Active Vote by Mail requests for the November 8th General Election.
+To track your ballot or find a drop box near you please visit [www.vote.nj.gov](https://nj.gov/state/elections/vote.shtml)

 You may also call and request a form be mailed to you or go to the County Website: [www.bergencountyclerk.org.](https://www.bergencountyclerk.org/)  All residents are reminded of the following to ensure their voting privilege:   You must re-register if you have not voted in any election for four consecutive years, have changed your address or changed your name.